 However, this was not the first time the wreck had been salvaged.

 In 2007, US salvage company Odyssey Marine Exploration recovered 17 tons of gold from the wreck, the largest haul ever from a shipwreck.
 When the Spanish government learnt of this, they made a legal claim for the treasure to a US court and succeeded.

-brought more than 500,000 Euros worth of gold and silver coins to Madrid.
+In February 2012, two transport planes from the Spanish Air Force brought more than 500,000 Euros worth of gold and silver coins to Madrid.